oncomouse/courses/2020/engl354fall2020.md

 If you plan to take an [extension](#extension-policy) on an assignment, negotiate modified peer review deadlines amongst yourselves.

+#### Instructions for Peer Review

+A peer review worksheet is posted on Canvas for each paper.
+Complete one worksheet for each paper in your discussion group.
+You will provide your completed peer review worksheets to the paper's author, but also keep a copy of the peer review sheets you complete for your records.

+You are required to submit completed peer review sheets for your paper along with the final draft of your paper.
+Please submit these as separate files.
+If you are taking an extension on the paper, please still submit completed peer review sheets along with your paper.

 ## Paper 1: Contemporary Rhetoric

 We have identified a number of problems in the first few decades of the 20th century that make the practice of rhetoric and the study of persuasion crucial for the functioning of a mediated society.
 What is the single most important issue today that you think require a new theory of persuasion?